If you don't take control over your inventory, your inventory will control you.

-Let's say that you're an inventory control manager and you discover that you have a batch of products on hand that aren't selling.
-This dead stock (see what is dead stock) takes up valuable space in your inventory and is nearing the end of its life cycle.
+Let's say you're an inventory control manager and discover that you have a batch of products on hand that isn't selling.
+This deadstock–see what is dead stock–takes up valuable space in your inventory and is nearing the end of its life cycle.
 In this case, you'll need to know how to manage a warehouse so that you can get rid of the excess inventory.

 Synonyms for Inventory Control

 There are many different terms for the process of inventory control.
-Here are just a few you may come across in your travels:
+Here are just a few you may come across in your career:

 - Stock management